ronancpl/ztcg_hs/readme.txt

-v1.0:  implementation of the 200 cards completed, full set. v1.1:  redesign of StatusBox UI. v1.2:  redesign of Card List and Deck Build. v1.3:  included profile level system (PLS), end-match mechanics (such loot and exp gain). v1.4:  included game log mechanics, corrected some quirks with PLS and game chat. v1.5:  included in-game build mechanics (UI that keeps track of available character actions). v1.6:  included equip bonus screen (UI that permits toggling between equipped bonus to each attack).
+v1.0:  implementation of the 200 cards completed, full set. v1.1:  redesign of StatusBox UI. v1.2:  redesign of Card List and Deck Build. v1.3:  included profile level system (PLS), end-match mechanics (such as loot and exp gain). v1.4:  included game log mechanics, corrected some quirks with PLS and game chat. v1.5:  included in-game build mechanics (UI that keeps track of available character actions). v1.6:  included equip bonus screen (UI that permits toggling between equipped bonus to each attack).